Diana Ross: 2000–2003: Supremes reunion

 On December 5, 2000, Ross received a Heroes Award from the National Academy of Recording Arts & Sciences (NARAS).
 The Heroes Award is the highest distinction bestowed by the New York Chapter.

-Diana Ross's first public post-RTL appearance was at a fundraiser for former president Bill Clinton.
+Ross's first public post-RTL appearance was at a fundraiser for former president Bill Clinton.
 In January 2001, Love & Life: The Very Best of Diana Ross was released in the United Kingdom, becoming Ross's 17th gold album in that country.
 In June, Ross presented costume designer Bob Mackie with the Lifetime Achievement Award at the American Fashion Awards.

 Two days before the September 11 attacks, Ross performed "God Bless America" at the US Open before the tournament's women's final, between Venus and Serena Williams.
 Immediately following the attacks, Ross performed the song again at Shea Stadium, before the New York Mets first game, after driving cross-country to be with her children (in the wake of the attacks, flying in the U.S. was temporarily restricted.).
 Ross teamed with legendary singers Patti LaBelle and Eartha Kitt, among others, for a Nile Rodgers-produced recording of Sister Sledge's classic disco hit, "We Are Family", recorded to benefit the families of 9/11 victims.

 In May 2002, Ross and all five of her children appeared on Barbara Walters' Mother's Day television special.
 Shortly thereafter, Ross admitted herself into the 30-day substance abuse program at the Promises Institute in Malibu, California, after friends and family began to notice a burgeoning alcohol problem.
 Ross left the program three weeks later and began to fulfill previously scheduled concert dates, beginning with a performance before a 60,000-strong crowd at London's Hyde Park, for Prince Charles' Prince's Trust charity.

 U.S. ticket sales for the new tour were brisk, from coast to coast.
 Venues, such as Long Island's Westbury Music Fair, California's Cerritos Center for the Performing Arts and Humphrey's Concerts by the Bay, attempted to add extra shows, due to public demand.
-Sold-out performances in Boston and Ontario, Canada, followed.
+Sold-out performances in Boston followed.
 In August, shortly after the tour began, however, Ross re-entered the Promises Institute's substance abuse rehabilitation program.
 That December, during her stay at Arizona's Canyon Ranch Health Resort, Ross was pulled over by Tucson police for driving the wrong way on a one-way street.
 She failed a breathalizer test and was arrested for a DUI.
-Ross was later sentenced to 48 hours in jail, which she served near her home in Greenwich, Connecticut.
+Ross was sentenced in 2004 to 48 hours in jail, which she served near her home in Greenwich, Connecticut.